-Border Between Hungary and Austria
+Border between Hungary and Austria

 Last updated: 19.02.2026 Reading time: 12 Minute(s)

-Well-known border crossings between Austria and Hungary
+Well-known border crossings

 • Klingenbach (AT) / Sopron (HUN)